MS3FGX/PBSM_ZNUT/README.md

 * 250mm T8 Lead Screw
 * 5mmx8mm Coupler (Either printed or purchased)

+### Notes:
-Ideally you should get a T8 lead screw that includes a matching nut, but they can be purchased separately if you already have the lead screw.
+* Ideally you should get a T8 lead screw that includes a matching nut, but they can be purchased separately if you already have the lead screw.

+* If you don't want to buy a Z coupler you can print it, [such as this one from FABlab Moebius](http://www.thingiverse.com/thing:533928).

+* Don't be fooled by the length of the original threaded rod (~190mm), with the adapter the Z nut is now above the Y stepper instead of below it, so you need a lead screw that is significantly longer.
+Otherwise you'll drive the Y arm right off the lead screw if you tried to print something too high.

 # Installation
 After printing the adapter, press the M3 nut into the bottom and then use the two M3 screws to secure the brass Z nut to the top.